dimitry-ishenko-ml/open-speech/README.md

 print()

 # get a clean set of labels:
-#    - convert unicode characters their ascii equivalents
+#    - convert unicode characters to their ascii equivalents
 #    - strip leading and trailing whitespace
 #    - convert to lower case
 #    - strip all punctuation except for the apostrophe (')